KanchanKumari17098/kk-demo/README.md

 # kk-demo
-this is a Demo for Demo for git &amp; github class
+this is a Demo for Demo for git &amp; github class.